I seem to be getting pulled into the project of updating this FAQ:

 The answer is: not always!
 By carefully choosing the fields at time zero you can manufacture counterexamples.
 But Penrose, knowing this, claimed only that generically the fields at time zero determine the whole future of the universe.

 In 2017, Mihalis Dafermos and Jonathan Luk showed that even this is false if you don’t demand that the fields stay smooth.
-But perhaps the conjecture can be saved if we require that:
+But perhaps the conjecture can be saved if we assume the fields stay sufficiently smooth:

 • Kevin Hartnett, Mathematicians Disprove Conjecture Made to Save Black Holes.